 Like all power tools, the petrol strimmer needs to be handled with care so there are a few things you should know before deciding to take the plunge and purchase your own.
-That’s exactly where this guide comes in, as we know the ins and outs of these tools and can lead you to the best one.
+That’s exactly where this guide comes in, as we know the ins and outs of these grass trimmers and can lead you to the best one for your tool kit.

-Garden strimmers are powered by petrol, mains power or battery.
+Garden strimmers are powered by petrol engines, mains power or battery.
 Petrol strimmers are actually the most common type and are also usually the cheapest to purchase with cordless battery strimmers being some of the most expensive.
-The main difference is that you’ll need to buy fuel which will add to running costs.
+The main difference is that you’ll need to buy fuel for the fuel tank which will add to running costs.

 The cutting area or width of petrol strimmers can range from 25cm up to 50cm.
 This measurement refers to the size of the cutting head which will vary by machine.
 Many strimmers feature an adjustable cutting width which allows you to fine tune your strimmer to the requirements of the job.